-Roslyn Layton, PhD, by and through the undersigned counsel, seeks leave to intervene in this case to petition the Court for access to a set of internal SEC documents relating to a speech that former SEC Director of Corporation Finance William Hinman's gave in June 2018 (the "Hinman Speech Documents").
-On December 22, 2022, the SEC moved to seal some of the Hinman Speech Documents that it offered in support of its summary judgment motion, along with any of those documents Defendants might reference in their opposition.
+Roslyn Layton, PhD, by and through the undersigned counsel, files this amended request1 for leave to intervene in this case to petition the Court for access to a set of internal SEC documents relating to a speech that former SEC Director of Corporation Finance William Hinman gave in June 2018 (the "Hinman Speech Documents").2 On December 22, 2022, the SEC moved to seal some of the Hinman Speech Documents that Ripple offered in support of its summary judgment motion.
 See Dkt.
 No. 745 at 3 & n.
 3.

 Dr. Layton opposes that motion.
-Dr. Layton, a columnist and regulatory policy scholar, is a visiting researcher at Aalborg University, an executive vice-president of Strand Consulting, and a Senior Contributor to Forbes.com.
+Dr. Layton, a columnist and regulatory policy scholar, is a visiting researcher at Aalborg University, an executive vice-president of Strand Consult, and a Senior Contributor to Forbes.com.
 Dr. Layton has no financial stake in Ripple or XRP, and no financial interest in this case.
-But she has written numerous articles about the Hinman Speech Documents.
-In those articles, she has examined the central role those documents play in this enormously significant case, which she has
+But she has written numerous articles about the Hinman Speech Documents.3 In those articles, she has